stephaniesaylor/Practice-Repo/OZP_metadataAPI.md

 #API Object: marketplace.metadata

 ##Definition
-Use the `/metadata` API to create, update, read or delete an intent or list of intents in the system.
+Use the `/metadata` API to read agency, type, intent, category and contact type in the system.

 ##Resource Information
-Intents are the instructions for carrying out a listing's intentions.
-The following properties appear in the Intent JSON:
+The metadata API returns data that appears on Marketplace's Search and Discovery Page.
+The following properties appear in the metadata JSON:

 <table style="width:100%">
     <thead>